18F/guides/content/methods/decide/qualitative-data-analysis.md

 eleventyNavigation:
   key: methods
   parent: Decide
-  title: Qualitative Data Analysis
+  title: Coding qualitative data
 method:
-  title: Qualitative Data Analysis
+  title: Coding qualitative data
-  what: Sorting and organizing qualitative data to pull out objective findings and help decide on next steps.
+  what: Using coding tools like Google Sheets, Excel, or Airtable to sort and analyze qualitative data.
-  why: To make qualitative data actionable, giving it an even playing ground with quantitative data.
+  why: Quickly organize research to help you see patterns and relationships.
+To help make qualitative data actionable and to give it an even playing ground with quantitative data.
   timeRequired: 3–4 hours or more depending on the amount of data collected.
   category: decide
 ---

 ## How to do it{#how-to-qualitative-data-analysis}

-1. Gather and organize qualitative data.
+1. Gather and organize qualitative data within your tool of choice.
-1. Sort the data by appearing themes and categories.
+1. Sort or tag the data based on themes and categories.
+Organizing the content from your research using filters or tags.
-1. Analyze based on the themes that appear.
+1. Analyze the data based on the identified themes.
+By sorting and resorting your findings, you'll be able to quickly identify patterns, relationships, and insights, which are essential for synthesis.
-1. Share findings with your team(s) for next steps.
+1. Share your findings with your team(s) to determine the next steps.

 <section class="method--section method--section--18f-example" markdown="1" >

-## Example at 18F{#example-at-18F}
+## Example from 18F{#example-from-18F}

 When doing feedback sessions for a prototype of a new dot gov registrar, we used qualitative data analysis to help sift through the gathered feedback to identify key areas for the next of design and development.